soliditybank/ultra/README.md

   - 'keygen.html' generates a - truly random - private key and its address.

-  - 'wallet.html' creates a new wallet and stores it locally in your browser.
+  - 'wallet.html' offers various ways to create a new wallet.
 This wallet is stored locally in your browser and will be used any time you sign a transaction.

-  - 'sign.html' creates and signs a transaction.
+  - 'sign.html' creates and signs a transaction with your stored wallet.
 A QR of the signature is generated.

 ## IMPORTANT
 Your address must be funded with enough Ether to cover the transaction fee.